- Written by Dr.Mehmet Demircioglu

 How should I document the problem before repair?

-Include the hairline, temples, mid scalp, crown, donor area, sides, and back.
+Include the hairline, temples, mid-scalp, crown, donor area, sides, and back.
 If the problem appears only in harsh light, take one set in harsh light and one set in ordinary light.

-This matters because before and after photos can mislead when lighting, angles, hair length, or styling are changed.
+It matters because before and after photos can mislead when lighting, angles, hair length, or styling are changed.
 The same rule applies when documenting a poor result.

 Keep a timeline.
 Write down when shedding began, when growth started, when you noticed the problem, and whether it improved or worsened.